Doma1204/HKUST-Robotics-Team-Software-Tutorial-2017/README.md

 - your notebook & charger

 Deadline of homework:
-- demonstrate with a circuit board to a software tutor @ lab3007 CYT before your tutorial 2 section begins
+- demonstrate with a main board to a software tutor @ lab3007 CYT before your tutorial 2 section begins

 ## Tutorial 2 - Timers & PWM
+Syllabus(basic):
 - Introduction to PWM singals
 - STM32 timer configuration
 - Servo PWM control
 - Motor PWM control

+Things to prepare:
+- ensure your notebook has a functional usb port / usb convertor
+- your notebook & charger

+Deadline of homework:
+- demonstrate with a main board to a software tutor @ lab3007 CYT
 ---

 ### Contact